Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/chrome-copy-all-css-for-an-element.md

   - chrome
 ---

-In modern-day `CSS` the styles are divided between many selectors, even tools like Tailwind make this happen.
+In modern-day `CSS`, the styles are divided among many selectors.
+Even tools like Tailwind make this happen.

 But what if we want to get all `CSS` styles for one element?

-Chrome dev tools, has a fantastic feature build in.
+Chrome dev tools has this fantastic feature built in.

 This is how it works: